MGhunch/dot-hub/README-dot-hub.md

 # dot-hub

 The frontend interface for Dot.
 Serves the Hub UI and provides API routes for Airtable data.
+Needs refactoring.

 ---